jarrettv/Mini-V/docs/BuildGuide.md

 * Use M3x20 (2) for lower screws, leave loose
 * Measure 135mm to center of rear screw from both side extrusions
 * Use M3x6 (1) and leave it loose too, you need to slide side to side to finalize the fit

-## Clamp
+* Install the E3EZ mount to the low voltage ebay mount using M3x8 (2)
-* Install the mid-panels to help center the Rear Z Motor Mount
+* Install the mid panels now help get the alignment of Z1
+  * Note: this assumes your mid panels are accurately cut, otherwise use calipers to get it perfectly center

+### Rear Z Motor Mount Clamp
-* Add the tensioner knobs from behind into the Top Tensioner Clamp using M5 nuts (2)
+* Add the tensioner knobs from behind into the back clamp using M5 nuts (2)
+* Add your hex head M4x40 (2) into the back clamp to install the knobs
+* Slide the clamp down over the vertical rods while passing the horizontal rods
+  * Note: this part is tricky as you also need to line the hex head screws into motor mounts
+* Add the front of the clamp using M3x8 (4)
+* Before you completely tighten the clamp, check Z1 is centered and square with the frame
-* Use calipers and a square to ensure the Z1 rail is plumb
+* Tighten the Z1 Motor Mount

+At this point the Z1 rail should feel very rigid

 ## X-Rail